UndeadZeratul/uzHDAddon/readme.md

 ### Obrozz Pistol
 _Requires [Radtech Weapons Pack](https://github.com/swampyrad/RadTechWeaponsPack)_

-The Obrozz Pistol's scope lens has been recolored to differentiate it from the base Boss as well as tie it in with the rest of the recolored arsenal.
+The Obrozz Pistol's scope lens has been recolored to differentiate it from the base Boss as well as match thematically.

 ![obrozz](./screenshots/obrozz.png)

 ### Greely
 _Requires [Peppergrinder](https://gitlab.com/hdiscord-saltmines/hd-peppergrinder)_

-The Greely's main body has been recolored ~~so Player 2 can have a turn~~ to tie in the weapon with the rest of the arsenal.
+The Greely's main body has been recolored ~~so Player 2 can have a turn~~ to match thematically.

 ![greely12](./screenshots/greely12.png)

 ### Combat Shotgun
 _Requires [Radtech Weapons Pack](https://github.com/swampyrad/RadTechWeaponsPack)_

-The Combat Shotgun has been swapped out with the Duke3D Shotgun.
+The Combat Shotgun has been swapped out with the Duke3D Shotgun, which as then had its ironsights recolored to match the reticle colors.

 ![combat-shotgun](./screenshots/combat-shotgun.png)